genidma/teatime-accessibility/README.md

 - **Timer:** Set custom break intervals for better productivity.
 - **Accessibility Integration:** Works seamlessly with screen readers and other assistive technologies.
 - **Usage Statistics:** Tracks your session times and provides insights into your computer usage habits.
 The statistics are stored in `~/.local/share/teatime_stats.json`.
+- **Custom Application Icon:** Features a distinctive teapot-themed icon for better recognition in your applications menu.

 # Accessible Tea Timer